-Now that a majority of Americans have received their initial COVID-19 shots, the question becomes who needs additional doses to maintain or increase protection against SARS-CoV-2 (the coronavirus that causes COVID-19).
+Now that a majority of Americans have received their initial COVID-19 shots, the question is who needs additional doses to maintain or increase protection against SARS-CoV-2, the coronavirus that causes COVID-19.
 Two main factors determine whether boosters are needed:

 - Do the original vaccines still work against current SARS-CoV-2 variants?